-Visit Forcalquier (Provence, France)
+Visit Forcalquier (Provence, France)Photo Gallery

 Forcalquier is a town located in Provence to the south of Sisteron and north-east of Aix-en-Provence.
-It is towards the eastern edge of the Luberon region, and is surrounded by the attractive traditional Provencal landscapes of lavender and olives.
+It is towards the eastern edge of the Luberon region, and surrounded by the attractive Provencal landscapes of lavender and olives.

-With a history dating back to roman times when it stood on the trade route between Italy and Spain, the town that we see today developed around the slopes of a steep hill below a citadel that stood above the village from the 10th to the 16th centuries. forcalquier was at its most prosperous in the early Middle Ages, at which time it was an influential capital of the Haute Provence region.
+With a history dating back to roman times when it stood on the trade route between Italy and Spain, the town that we see today developed around the slopes of a steep hill below a citadel that stood above the village from the 10th to the 16th centuries.
+Forcalquier was at its most prosperous in the early Middle Ages, at which time it was an influential capital of the Haute Provence region.

 Market day is Monday in Forcalquier, which has one of the larger and livelier markets in the region, and is itself a popular attraction.
 The market is held in Place du Bourguet in the centre of the town.

 There is also a small museum in Forcalquier with various items from the long and active history of the town.

 You will see 'bories' (small stone huts) in the surrounding countryside, while another fascinating sight can be seen just north of the town (road towards Fontienne) at the rock formations called 'mourres'.
 Here millions of years of erosion has left curiously shaped rocks exposed on the surface, for example in the shape of giant mushrooms.